Skip to main content

 • Landlord references or comments

-This information is gathered by tenant screening services and can be used by landlords to evaluate your reliability as a renter.
+This information is gathered by tenant screening services and helps landlords evaluate reliability.

 Why Rental History Matters